DarkFlippers/unleashed-firmware/.github/ISSUE_TEMPLATE/welcome.md

 about: Welcome message from the new contributor
 title: ''
 labels: welcome
-assignees: zhovner, glitchcore
+assignees: glitchcore, zhovner

 ---

-# What tasks you can take
+# Tell community about yourself, what technology relevant to Flipper development you have experience with

-# How long it will take in hours
+ # What tasks you can take (you can link existing issues), try to estimate how long it will take in hours

-# What do you need to start
+# What help do you need